ddstats1/dubois-viz/README.md

 W.E.B.
 Du Bois is a hero of mine.
 Books like _Black Reconstruction_ and _The Souls of Black Folk_ have had huge impacts on my development as a leftist, and the vast extent of his writings and interviews means I'll be learning from him for a looong time.

 In this repo, I'll be re-creating some of my favorite Du Bois data visualizations using R and the {ggplot2} library.
 The first one I went for is his spiral display showing city vs rural populations for African-Americans in Georgia in 1890.
-It was fun trying to match up the spiral and segments.
+It was fun trying to match up the spiral and line segments -- next, I'll add text and make it look more old-school.

 Mine (so far):